 SANTA EULÀLIA: BARCELONA’S COURAGEOUS 13-YEAR-OLD HEROINE

 Patron saints are a concept that I’ve always found interesting.
 Many of the most famous patron saints happen to be men.
 In Barcelona’s case, it’s not a patron but a patroness.
-What’s more, there isn’t just one but two: Mare de Déu de la Mercè and Santa Eulàlia.
+What’s more, there isn’t just one but three: Mare de Déu de la Mercè, Santa Madrona and Santa Eulàlia.
 This makes each a co-patroness.
 How many places do you know of that can claim that?

-Since Barcelona is getting ready to celebrate its Festes de Santa Eulàlia this weekend, we want to focus on her story.
+Since Barcelona is getting ready to celebrate its Festes de Santa Eulàlia this coming Friday, we want to focus on her story.

 Shrouded in doubt, Santa Eulàlia of Barcelona was born in Sarrià in A.D.
 290; history buffs can’t prove for certain that Eulàlia was ever in Barcelona, citing that there is more evidence to support the existence of Santa Eulàlia de Mérida, whose story is identical and predates that of Santa Eulàlia of Barcelona.